 Social hierarchies exist within bottlenose dolphin groups.

-Bottlenose dolphins show aggression and establish and maintain dominance through posturing, biting, chasing, jaw clapping, smacking their tails on the water, emitting bubble clouds from their blowholes and impact through body slamming in the most severe cases.
+Bottlenose dolphins show aggression and establish and maintain dominance through posturing, biting, chasing, jaw clapping, smacking their tails on the water, emitting bubble clouds from their blowholes, and impact through body slamming in the most severe cases.

 Dolphins often show aggression by raking — scratching one another with their teeth, leaving superficial lacerations that soon heal.
 Traces of light parallel stripes remain on the dolphin's skin.
 These marks have been seen in virtually all dolphin species.

 Biting refers to the forceful contact between one dolphin's teeth and another dolphin's body, usually resulting in long, thin, parallel, or nearly parallel tooth rake marks on the skin.
-Overall, in a study done on some 285 bottlenose dolphins living around Shark Bay, Australia, 83% of the observed population has tooth rake marks.
+In a study done on some 285 bottlenose dolphins living around Shark Bay, Australia, 83% of the observed population has tooth rake marks.
 These rake marks are classified as either: